Compact Complex Surfaces of Locally Conformally Flat Type

 \beg{itemize}

-\item[Case 1:] Among the Hopf surfaces, the primary ones i.e. the ones homeomorphic to $S^1\times S^3$ admit LCF metrics.
+\item[Case 1:] Among the Hopf surfaces, the primary ones, i.e. the ones homeomorphic to $S^1\times S^3$ admit LCF metrics.
 The reason is locally it is a product of a line with a constant curvature space.
 Note that if a complex surface is homeomorphic to $S^1\times S^3$ then it is diffeomorphic to it by a result of Kodaira \cite{kodaira}.
-Among the secondary type Hopf surfaces, the ones obtained by $\mbbz_p$-action on the second component results in a lens space product $S^1\times L(p,q)$ hence admits a LCF metric because locally it is as the previous case.
+Among the secondary type Hopf surfaces, the ones obtained by $\mbbz_p$-action on the second component, result in a lens space product $S^1\times L(p,q)$, hence they admit an LCF metric because locally it is as the previous case.

 \item[Case 2:] Among the ruled surfaces mentioned, the trivial products are LCF.
 The product metric on $\mbb{CP}_1\times \Sigma_g$ admits LCF metric for $g\geq 2$.

 \item[Case 5:] All tori admit flat metrics.